FDOT Asphalt Plant Level 1 Practice Exam

 1 / 20

-What is the main purpose of the compaction process during asphalt paving?
+What is the primary purpose of a paver in asphalt construction?

 Next Question